Fire & Rescue Employment Information

 How to Apply

-The registration packet will contain qualifications and requirements necessary to the position of Firefighter.
-All questions regarding qualifications or requirements may be directed to the City of Temple Human Resources Office at 254-298-5650, or the City of Temple Fire Department at 254-298-5682 or email.
+When posted, the exam registration is to be completed online at templetx.gov/jobs by selecting employment opportunities.
+Additional information and Personal History Statement packets will be sent to the registrant's email for completion, instructions will be included.
+All questions regarding qualifications or requirements may be directed to the City of Temple People Operations Department at 254-298-5650, or the City of Temple Fire Department at 254-298-5682 or email.

 The City of Temple is an Equal Opportunity Employer (EOE).